-29. Inter-IC Sound Bus
+29 Inter-IC Sound Bus

-This PSoC 6 MCU technical reference manual (TRM) provides comprehensive and detailed information about the functions of the PSoC 6 MCU device hardware.
-It is divided into two books: architecture TRM and registers TRM.
-The TRM is not recommended for those new to the PSoC 6 MCU, nor as a guide for developing PSoC 6 MCU applications.
+This PSoC[TM] 6 MCU reference manual provides comprehensive and detailed information about the functions of the PSoC[TM] 6 MCU device hardware.
+It is divided into two books: architecture reference manual and registers reference manual.
+The reference manual is not recommended for those new to the PSoC[TM] 6 MCU, nor as a guide for developing PSoC[TM] 6 MCU applications.
 Use these documents instead: